top of page

 Roma Ante.jpg

-Her honours include the Poetry London Prize, Manchester Poetry Prize, Society of Author's Foundation Award, Developing Your Creative Practice, and Creative Future Literary Award, amongst others.
-She has also recently judged the Poetry London Prize and the Manchester Poetry Prize.
-Her poetry pamphlet, Rice & Rain (V Press), won the 2018 Saboteur Awards for Best Poetry Pamphlet.
+Her honours include the Poetry London Prize 2018, Manchester Poetry Prize 2017, Society of Author's Foundation Award, Developing Your Creative Practice, and Creative Future Literary Award 2017, amongst others.
+Her poetry pamphlet, Rice & Rain (V Pres), won the 2018 Saboteur Awards for Best Poetry Pamphlet.

-Her work has been featured in BBC World News, TEDxNHS, World Literature Today, BBC Radio 4, BBC Radio 3 The Verb, Harper's Bazaar, Vogue UKSouthbank Center, Book Week ScotlandBirmingham Literature Festival, and Verve Poetry Festival.
+Her work has been featured in BBC World News, TEDxNHS, World Literature Today, BBC Radio 4, BBC Radio 3 The Verb, Harper's Bazaar, Vogue UKSouthbank Center, Book Week ScotlandBirmingham Literature Festival, Verve Poetry Festival, and others.

 bottom of page